ServiceStackApps/EmailContacts/README.md

 <script type="text/javascript" src="/js/ss-utils.js"></script>
 ```

-To showcase how it can simplify general web development, we'll walkthrough the JavaScript needed to provide the all behavior for the multiple-forms [home page](/) which is captured in the 70 lines of JavaScript below using nothing other than jQuery and bootstrap.js:
+To showcase how it can simplify general web development, we'll walkthrough the JavaScript needed to provide all the behavior for the [entire UI](https://github.com/ServiceStack/EmailContacts/blob/master/src/EmailContacts/default.cshtml), captured in the 70 lines of JavaScript below using nothing other than jQuery and bootstrap.js:

 ```js
 $("input").change($.ss.clearAdjacentError);